 Introduction to Disease & Illness - Chapter Summary

 This chapter provides an overview of disease and illness in its many facets.
 The instructors present lessons that include a look at the various types of diseases, how chronic illness and physical disabilities affect human development, respiratory and heart conditions and more.
 When you have reviewed all the material in this chapter, you should be able to:

 - Explain the difference between infection and disease

-Our professional instructors present the lessons in a clear and engaging style for optimal learning and retention.The videos we provide throughout the chapter have tags to enable you to move quickly back and forth between specific segments you wish to study more.
+Our professional instructors present the lessons in a clear and engaging style for optimal learning and retention.The videos have tags that enable you to move quickly back and forth between specific segments.
 The quizzes in the chapter can be used to assess how well you comprehend the material.